Does quantum mechanics require "conspiracy"?: Statistical Independence

 \end{answer}

 \begin{question} Does Theorem \ref{thm:main} imply superdeterminism? \end{question} \begin{answer} Theorem \ref{thm:main} does not refute nonlocal interpretations like PWT or GRW, or multiple-outcome interpretations like MWI.
-However, if SI is a reason to reject superdeterministic approaches, Corollary \ref{thm:SI} shows that all interpretations are guilty of the same.
-But there is still a large difference of degree between violating the SI from Definition \ref{def:SI} and violating Bell's SI.
+However, if SI is a reason to reject superdeterministic approaches, Corollary \ref{thm:SI} shows that all interpretations are guilty of the same sin, but to a lesser extent.
+There is still a large difference of degree between violating the SI from Definition \ref{def:SI} and violating Bell's SI.

 \end{answer}

 \begin{question} Isn't the violation of Statistical Independence unscientific \cite{ShimonyHorneClauser1976CommentOnTheTheoryOfLocalBeables,Araujo2016UnderstandingBellsTheoremPart1,Maudlin2019BellsOtherAssumption,EKChen2021BellsTheoremQuantumProbabilitiesSuperdeterminism}?
 By fine-tuning you can make the theory predict anything.
 According to Maudlin: